Battle of Tripoli (1983): Battle

 On 22 November, the Syrian-backed dissidents made major advances at the edges of Tripoli despite heavy resistance by the PLO loyalists, securing the Mallouleh intersection at the city's northern entrance and cutting all roads through the Baal Mohsen quarter which led to Beddawi.
 The last Arafat loyalists at the latter camp were thus cut off from aid.
 At this point, pro-Syrian Alawite militants also rose up within Tripoli, attacking Arafat's forces.
 Even though the PLO loyalists were increasingly cornered, IUM leader Said Shaaban urged Arafat to stay and keep fighting.
 In turn, Arafat declared that any withdrawal of his forces was conditioned on the Syrian-backed militants staying out of Tripoli and leaving his allies including the IUM alone.
+Despite the IUM's support, however, many Lebanese politicians were increasingly joining those who demanded that the PLO leave the country to finally end the clashes.
 On 26 November, the Palestinian rebels decided to postpone a threatened attack, to give time to a Saudi-Syrian truce plan.

 Faced with repeated attacks by the Syrians and allied Palestinians, coupled with the inaction of other countries, Arafat eventually yielded and agreed to a ceasefire as well as evacuation deal at the end of November.
 After obtaining promises from the United States and Arab countries that his forces would not be attacked on their retreat, the PLO agreed to leave Tripoli.
 The evacuation of his forces had to be delayed, however, as the Israeli Navy began to shell Tripoli.
 Arafat's forces agreed to leave their heavy weapons behind, including the Katyusha multiple rocket launchers, technicals, recoilless rifles, and antiaircraft guns.
 These were handed over to the Lebanese Army.
 About 4,700 PLO loyalists, including dozens of wounded, were evacuated by five Greek ships under protection of French Navy vessels, including the aircraft carrier Clemenceau, on 20 December.
 After Arafat boarded his vessel and waved to the crowd in the harbor, his followers and the IUM militants saluted him by firing their weapons into the air.
 The PLO militants reportedly felt a mixture of frustration and relief, as they had lost the battle and had to move abroad, but at least survived the "devastating artillery siege".

 The PLO loyalists were moved to Algeria, North Yemen, Tunisia, and Sudan.
 About 500 disembarked in Cyprus and were then flown to Iraq.
 Syria and the anti-PLO factions had thus succeeded in expelling Arafat's loyalists from all of Lebanon.
 However, the IUM remained entrenched in Tripoli, and took control of the previously PLO-held harbor.